About State Fair Park

 In 1993, the City of Oklahoma City started a sales tax funded initiative called the Metropolitan Area Projects (MAPS) program to revitalize its downtown area, improve Oklahoma City’s national image, and provide new and upgraded cultural, sports, recreation, entertainment and convention facilities.
 The Bennett Event Center is the cornerstone of the MAPS3 State Fair Park Improvements.
 State Fair Park is a year-round economic engine for Oklahoma City due in large part to its horse shows along with a variety of other events.
 The city will benefit from the state-of-the-art event center for indoor events, plus improvements to parking and other infrastructure.
 The Bennett Event Center is operated by the Oklahoma State Fair, Inc., through its State Fair Park Division.

-State Fair Park uses the Omnivex Moxie digital communications platform to drive 30 screens across the grounds.
+State Fair Park uses the Omnivex Moxie digital signage software to drive 30 screens across the grounds.
 They worked with Hartland Productions to deploy digital communications screens for a variety of applications including wayfinding, menu boards, information updates and advertising.
 The new Bennett Event Center contains 10 full-color LED column wraps in the main expo hall, two additional full color LED column wraps in the front lobby and nine menu board screens at various concession areas throughout the building.
 The Omnivex software also powers menu board screens in three additional concession areas in the Jim Norick Arena and Capital City Café.
 The Capital City Café also houses an interactive kiosk, which provides information on upcoming trade shows and horse shows, wayfinding maps and directions to the buildings.

 Scott Munz, Vice President Marketing & Public Relations, for State Fair Park believes, “digital communications are the way of the future, and by using Omnivex Moxie, they will be able to easily grow and expand their efforts.”
 Through using the Omnivex Moxie platform to manage their network of digital signs, State Fair Park is able to reduce the requirements for print signs, easily update event information and automatically rotate menu board items to reflect the time of day.
 The interactive kiosk enables visitors to easily find up-to-date information about events and a map to get where they need to go.